paulfioravanti/sample_app_rails_4/README.md

 - Added tests for [Globalize3](https://github.com/svenfuchs/globalize3) translations and expanded factories to include a micropost with its relevant translations

 ### Reporting/Optimizing
 - Used [SimpleCov](https://github.com/colszowka/simplecov) to ensure as much test coverage as possible.
-Currently at 100%.
 - Used [Bullet](https://github.com/flyerhzm/bullet) to optimize queries

 ## Social